metrixware-echoes-tech/puppet-monit/README.md

 ##### `config_file`

 Specifies a path to the main config file.
 Valid options: string.
-Default value: varies by operating system
+Default value: varies with operating system

 ##### `config_dir`

 Specifies a path to the config directory.
 Valid options: string.
-Default value: varies by operating system
+Default value: varies with operating system

 ##### `config_dir_purge`